25tudio/binusmaya-android-unofficial/readme.md

 Minimum spec : Android Jelly Bean, Stable internet connection

+_it works for some logedin on http://binusmaya.binus.ac.id/_

+Please Download (Our) APK here : http://s.id/bimaydroid we not be responsible on any other wrong links.

 _We not store password / binusian id to server :) all process begin without proxy server or anything, we only crawler Binusmaya Website like as normal Browser but as like robot to :)_